 The only thing that might still be difficult at this point is picking the right hostel.
 After all, you’ve seen seven great places to stay – how do you know which one is right for you?
 We’d say if you’re still umming and ahhing between two or three options on the list, play it safe.
 Go for our top recommended hostel in Biarritz – Nami House.
 Put together that location, atmosphere, and value for money, and it’s unbeatable!

 And don’t forget to sort your travel insurance before heading to Biarritz!
 France might be safe, but it’s always good to be prepared for the worst case.
-We’ve put together a roundup of the best travel insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads, our favorite travel insurance provider.
+We’ve put together a roundup of Travel Insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads, our favorite travel insurance provider.

 Getting an estimate from World Nomads is simple – just click the button or image below, fill out the necessary info, and you’re on your way!